 If they get even a whiff of spam, they will start deleting your texts before opening them, or worse—blocking your number.

-Like all tools in church, don’t use text message marketing narcissistically.
+Like all tools in church, don’t use SMS marketing narcissistically.

 Don’t bury your head in the technological sand any longer.

-There’s no excuse not to be a text message marketing early adopter.
+Get started now, there’s no excuse not to be a early adopter.

 More than that: